 - Located in Worcester, Massachusetts (pop.
 181,000), 40 miles west of Boston

-- Clark was the first school in the country to offer a five-year bachelor’s and master’s degree program with the fifth year free.
+- Clark was the first school in the country to offer a five-year bachelor’s and master’s degree program with the fifth year tuition-free.
+Annually, 25% of students partake in one of fourteen of these fifth-year programs.

-- Clark’s Strassler Family Center for Holocaust and Genocide Studies is the only center of its type in the world; Clark offers the only Ph.D. in Holocaust History in the country.
+- Clark’s Strassler Family Center for Holocaust and Genocide Studies is the only center of its type in the world; Clark offers the only Ph.D. in Holocaust and Genocide Studies in the country.

 - Clark has built six new buildings in the past 10 years – the Traina Center for the Arts, the Dolan Field House, the Lasry Center for Bioscience, Blackstone Hall, the John and Kay Basset Admissions Center, and the Shaich Family Alumni and Student Engagement Center.